 Nine (9) years of professional experience in the study, research and preservation of historic sites, structures, artifacts and administration of programs related to these fields or in the administration and/or management of cultural programs.

 College training may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 A Master's degree in American history, American studies, archaeology or a closely related field may be substituted for one (1) additional year of the General Experience.

 JOB CLASS DESIGNATION

 (1)-Officials And Administrators

-This replaces the existing title of and specification for the class of Director of Arts and Historic Preservation in Salary Group MP 65 approved effective April 6, 2012.
-(Revised to re-title and modify content)
+This replaces the existing specification for the class of Director of Historic Preservation and Museums in Salary Group MP 65 approved effective August 19, 2016.
+(Revised to add Acknowledgement section and modify content) Final No. 22-007